apache/arrow/docs/source/format/CDeviceDataInterface.rst

 Lifetime of the async stream handler is managed using a release callback with similar usage as in :ref:`C data interface <c-data-interface-released>`.

+ArrowAsyncProducer Lifetime
+'''''''''''''''''''''''''''

+The lifetime of the ``ArrowAsyncProducer`` passed to ``on_schema`` is owned by the producer itself and should be managed by it.
+It *MUST* remain valid at least until just before calling ``release`` on the stream handler object.

 Thread safety
 '''''''''''''